• Skip to primary navigation

 Jump to Recipe Print Recipe

-With summer coming to an end, I have a ton of tomatoes from my garden.
-Instead of making the usual Vegan Marinara Sauce, I decided to make some tomato jam.
+With summer coming, I have a ton of tomatoes from my garden.
+Instead of making the usual vegan marinara sauce, I decided to make some tomato jam.
 The first time I ate tomato jam at one of my favorite vegan restaurants in San Diego, I thought I died and went to heaven.
-Since I love tomatoes, and I adore jam, I made homemade sweet and savory tomato jam for my lentil burgers.
+Since I love tomatoes, and I adore jam, I made a homemade sweet and savory tomato jam recipe for a topping for quinoa burgers.

-Sometimes, people shrug with the thought of making jam.
+Sometimes, people shrug at the thought of making jam.
 Not all jams require boiling jars and canning.
-My savory jam, for instance, is made quickly and without any hassle at all.
-In fact, it requires very few ingredients.
+My savory jam, for instance, is made quickly and without any hassle.
+It requires very few ingredients.

 But, you may ask what can I use this jam for?
 Once you try tomato jam, you will smear it on everything!